Last updated: May 3, 2026

 County-Option Homestead Property-Tax Deferral

-- What it is: A new county-option deferral created by 2025 law.
+- What it is: A county-option deferral created by 2025 law.
 It is not a grant and not a credit.
 It delays part of the tax bill.

 - Who can get it: Only if your county council adopted the program.
 The state’s deferral memo says the homeowner must generally have a qualified interest in a homestead, have held that interest for at least five years, use it as a principal residence, not be delinquent, and meet any extra county rules.

-- How to apply: File the county-option deferral application with the county auditor by 15 January, then sign the loan agreement before 1 March.
+- How to apply: File the county-option deferral application with the county auditor by January 15, then sign the loan agreement before March 1.

 - What to gather: Written approval from lienholders, mortgage information, proof of five-year ownership, and money for any recorder fees.